spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: The Google Cloud Platform project this Spinnaker account will manage.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
- * `--read-permissions`: a user must have at least one of these roles in order to view this account's cloud resources.
+ * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
  * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
- * `--remove-write-permission`: Remove this permission from the list of write permissions.
+ * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--ssh-known-hosts-file-path`: The path to a known_hosts file to be used when connecting with a remote git repository over SSH.
  * `--ssh-private-key-file-path`: The path to an SSH private key to be used when connecting with a remote git repository over SSH.
  * `--ssh-private-key-passphrase`: (*Sensitive data* - user will be prompted on standard input) The passphrase to an SSH private key to be used when connecting with a remote git repository over SSH.
  * `--ssh-trust-unknown-hosts`: Enabling this flag will allow Spinnaker to connect with a remote git repository over SSH without verifying the server's IP address against a known_hosts file.
- * `--write-permissions`: a user must have at least one of these roles in order to make changes to this account's cloud resources.
+ * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---